 The main plot of the play shifts back and forth between two families from different cultures, one from Sicily and the other from Bohemia.
 SIR is interested in exploring both the differences and surprising similarities between the cultures through the context of Anglo-Franco relations in modern day Manitoba.
 We believe the discoveries will illuminate the text in a fresh, immediate way; and in turn, we will re-discover ourselves.

-A re-imagined remounting of the Shakespeare-Fest hit, originally produced by Rory Runnells:
+A re-imaged remounting of the Shakespeare-Fest hit, originally produced by Rory Runnells:

 Directed by SIR-alumnus Eric Blais and performed by one of our founding company members, Debbie Patterson (an avid advocate for work that explores the experience of living with a disability), this deeply moving one-woman show by Canadian award-winning playwright Vern Thiessen was a sensational hit at last year’s ShakespeareFest.
 Patterson and Blais embraced the concept of “cripping the play”, and re-discovered the story anew.